The Wisconsin State Fair – Families and friends alike look forward to these 11 days of summer all year long.

 The SkyGlider: The ultimate in people-watching from a birds-eye view!
 One-way tickets are $4.50, and round-trip is $7.
 Tickets are available at each end of the SkyGlider near the Exposition Center and on North Grandstand Avenue.

-So maybe this is a given, but what’s awesome about the Wisconsin State Fair is that they don’t just do cheese curds ONE way — you can get a vast variety of these deep fried beauties!
+After all Wisconsin IS the cheese capital of the world!
+And they serve them up all sorts of delicious ways at the State Fair!
 Poutine Cheese Curds at Duke’s Poutine.
 Leine’s Beer Battered Cheese Curds at Saz’s.
 Beer battered, pretzel coated cheese curds at Tropics at the Fair.
-The list goes on and on.
+The list goes on and on!

 Roasted Corn on the Cob

-A trip to the fair just isn’t complete without a butter-dripping, husk-holding, tender, sweet roasted corn on the cob!
+A trip to the fair just isn’t complete without corn on the cob!

 Milwaukee Bucks Milk House